harrisonized/harrisonized.github.io/_posts/2019-05-30-analyzing-yelp-reviews-for-climbing-gyms-nlp.md

 If you're seeking to open a new climbing gym, here are some do's and don'ts.

-Do: 1.
+Do's: 1.
 Make the experience of day-pass users enjoyable.
 2. Try to increase the membership rate.

-Don't: 1.
+Don'ts: 1.
 Hire rude staff.
 2. Throw birthday parties.